Please give the name(s) and addresse(s) of those who jointly own the premises with you?

-General Advice to read in supporting the above New Life Mortgages transfer of equity Info :
+Caveats to be read in conjunction with the above Legal & General Home Finance transfer of equity Advice :

 There may be various tax and legal implications when transferring equity for your property.
-You should always seek the advice of a solicitor on the New Life Mortgages conveyancing panel and accountant before transferring equity.
+You should always seek the advice of a solicitor on the Legal & General Home Finance conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such conditions are not complied with you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
+If such terms are not adhered to you may be in breach of the lease.
+This could trigger the freeholder taking enforcement action against you.

 On form AP1, your conveyancer should describe the transfer as ‘transfer of equity’ to assist Land Registry staff.